Anglican Church of Canada: After the American Revolution

 After the conquest of Quebec and the American Revolution, many leading Anglicans argued for the Church of England to become the established church in the Canadian colonies.
-The Constitutional Act of 1791 was promulgated, and interpreted to mean that the Church was the established Church in the Canadas.
+The Constitutional Act of 1791 was promulgated, and interpreted to mean that the Church of England was the established church in the Canadas.
 The Church of England was established by law in Nova Scotia, New Brunswick and Prince Edward Island.
 In Lower Canada, the presence of a Roman Catholic majority made establishment in that province politically unwise.
 Bishop John Strachan of Toronto was a particular champion of the prerogatives of the Church of England.

 The secular history of Canada depicts Bishop Strachan as an ally of the landed gentry of the so-called Family Compact of Upper Canada, opposed to the political aspirations of farmers and bourgeoisie for responsible government.
 Nonetheless, Strachan played considerable part in promoting education, as founder of Kings College (now the University of Toronto) and Trinity College.
 The Clergy reserves, land which had been reserved for use by the non-Roman Catholic clergy, became a major issue in the mid-19th century.
 Anglicans argued that the land was meant for their exclusive use, while other denominations demanded that it be divided among them.

 In Upper Canada, leading dissenters such as Methodist minister Egerton Ryerson – in due course a minister of education in the government of Upper Canada – agitated against establishment.
 Following the Upper Canada Rebellion, the creation of the united Province of Canada, and the implementation of responsible government in the 1840s, the unpopularity of the Anglican-dominated Family Compact made establishment a moot point.
-The Church was disestablished in Nova Scotia in 1850 and Upper Canada in 1854.
-By the time of Confederation in 1867, the Church of England was disestablished throughout British North America.Curtis Fahey, In His Name: The Anglican Experience in Upper Canada, 1791–1854 (McGill-Queen's Press-MQUP, 1991).
+The church was disestablished in Nova Scotia in 1850 and Upper Canada in 1854.
+By the time of Canadian Confederation in 1867, the Church of England was disestablished throughout British North America.